UNITED24 - Make a charitable donation in support of Ukraine!

 • Upper Wing Skin replacement (if necessary)

-Today, the B-1B’s mission capable rate hovers at levels too low to make the aircraft a reliable warfighting platform.
+The B-1B’s mission capable rate hovered at levels too low to make the aircraft a reliable warfighting platform.
 The B-2’s sortie rate is extremely low, although the remaining 20 aircraft fill a very special niche.
 The B-52 is likely to remain the backbone of the bomber force, ".

 NEWSLETTER